 Marketing features like custom meta data, open graph information, Schema markups, email signups, share buttons, landing pages, etc all make marketing your site a lot easier.

-For marketing features, both Weebly and Squarespace do well.
+For overall marketing features, both Weebly and Squarespace do well.
 Squarespace requires some workarounds for custom meta data and can be hit or miss with Open Graph information.
 But overall both have the tools to do the job.

 Support & Service